418 Best Restaurants in Greece

 Known For

-Restaurants, including this multiple award-winning Michelin-starred gem of Neoclassical design and inventive Mediterranean cuisine, are the reason Metaxourgeio's profile went up.
-As soon as you arrive in the beautiful garden, lit with fairy lights and scattered with statuettes and other creative decor details, you'll want to stay for hours; the winter dining area indoors is very elegant too, but not as uplifting.
-Chef Gikas Xenakis's cooking is a serious candidate for notoriety.
-Currently there are two types of tasting menus, "earth & sea" or "garden & nature," with a choice of four, five, or six dishes.
-There is also an excellent wine pairing menu available, but if you prefer to choose your own there is a wide-ranging wine list.
+Restaurants, including this multiple-award-winning Michelin-starred gem of Neoclassical design and inventive Mediterranean cuisine, are the reason Metaxourgeio's profile is on the rise.
+As soon as you arrive in the beautiful garden, lit with fairy lights and scattered with creative decor details, you'll want to stay for hours; the winter dining area indoors is very elegant, too, if less uplifting.
+Chef Gikas Xenakis's cooking is a serious candidate for notoriety, with two tasting menus, "earth & sea" or "garden & nature," with a choice of five or six dishes.
+There is also an excellent wine pairing alongside a wide-ranging wine list.

 210-522–2633